Cloud SSRF

 Abusing SSRF in AWS EC2 environment

-Note that if the EC2 instance is enforcing IMDSv2, , the response of the PUT request will have a hop limit of 1, making impossible to access the EC2 metadata from a container inside the EC2 instance.
+Note that if the EC2 instance is enforcing IMDSv2, according to the docs, the response of the PUT request will have a hop limit of 1, making impossible to access the EC2 metadata from a container inside the EC2 instance.

 Moreover, IMDSv2 will also block requests to fetch a token that include the X-Forwarded-For header.
 This is to prevent misconfigured reverse proxies from being able to access it.